 A stunning sight that should absolutely not be missed during a trip to Madrid is the Templo de Debod Sunset.

 Crowds gather to the railings in front of the temples to bid the sun goodbye as it creeps its way over the Madrid horizon.
-While the sunset is an incredible vision, I love to hang around about 20 to 30 minutes after the sun’s disappearance, when the crowds begin to disperse and dusk has prepared to fall.
-Just before the sun has truly kissed the sky goodnight, you will encounter a captivating scene- the reflection of the temples in the surrounding pool.
-In the inducing dark of night the water appears as a thin sheet of glass mirroring the Egyptian structures before you.
+While the sunset is an incredible vision, I love to hang around about 20 to 30 minutes after the sun’s disappearance, when the crowds begin to disperse and you have the park all to your self.
 Truly breathtaking.